DSchau/gatsby-training/README.md

-# GatsbyJS Training - Left Field Labs
+# GatsbyJS Training

-A suite of examples used to demonstrate some concepts for the GatsbyJS-led training session for Left Field Labs.
+A suite of examples used to demonstrate some concepts for a Gatsby-led training session and introduction to Gatsby.

 ## Installation